Helsinki-NLP/HBMP/README.md

 # Natural Language Inference with Hierarchical BiLSTM Max Pooling Architecture (HMBM)

-To replicate the results from our paper, follow the steps below.
+To replicate the results of our paper, follow the steps below.

 **Install dependencies**
 * Pytorch